 Pro Tip: Walk through the knee-deep water along the ancient submerged stone path to Rabbit Island at low tide.
 It provides a unique perspective of the bay and a chance to see the resident rabbits.

 Insider Tip: Arrive at least an hour before sunset.
-The waterfront tables at the most popular fish restaurants are highly coveted, and arriving early ensures you get a front-row seat as the sky changes color over the Aegean.
+The waterfront tables at the most popular fish restaurants are highly coveted, and arriving early ensures you get a front-row seat as the sky changes colour over the Aegean.

 Quiet Beach Holidays in Turkey for Relaxation